Serious game: History

 By 2010, serious games had evolved to incorporate actual economies like Second Life, in which users can create actual businesses that provide virtual commodities and services for Linden dollars, which are exchangeable for US currency.
 In 2015, Project Discovery was launched as a serious game.
 Project Discovery was launched as a vehicle by which geneticists and astronomers with the University of Geneva could access the cataloging efforts of the gaming public via a mini-game contained within the Eve Online massively multiplayer online role-playing game (MMORPG).
 Players acting as citizen scientists categorize and assess actual genetic samples or astronomical data.
 This data was then utilized and warehoused by researchers.
 Any data flagged as atypical was further investigated by scientists.

 Applications

 Adult education

 Real simulations and simulation games provide the user with the opportunity to gain experience.
 Actions generated from knowledge can be tested here according to the trial and error principle.
 Theoretical knowledge can either be acquired beforehand or imparted during the game, which can then be tested in a virtual practice.
 There is an educational policy interest in the professionalisation of such offers.
 With the research project NetEnquiry, the Federal Ministry of Education and Research supports a corresponding research project for education and training, implemented here with the focus on mobile learning.
 In addition, there is an increasing incorporation of serious games within university curricula which students can use to consolidate learning or enhance knowledge.

-The News Game, with 100 headlines and stories, you guess if real or fake news, testing deduction and current affairs knowledge.